Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 <div>
 <img src="https://ryshackleton.github.io/d3_maptime/img/threeLittleCircles.svg">
 </div>

-This [example](https://ryshackleton.github.io/d3_maptime/img/threeLittleCircles.svg) is the same document embedded in a really simple web page.
+Click the image above or [this link](https://ryshackleton.github.io/d3_maptime/img/threeLittleCircles.svg) to see the same document embedded in a really simple web page.
 Right click one of the circles and select *Inspect element* from the drop down.

 Each of those circles is an element in your SVG, which has a width and height.
 This is the type of document D3 writes to your web browser.
 You can tell it to add circles or move circles or remove circles.
 Checkout this [selection](http://bost.ocks.org/mike/circles/) tutorial for more on the subject.
 It's also worth noting that D3 has the ability to write and edit many types of shapes, not just circles.